Recipe: Roasted Green Beans and Fingerling Potatoes

 - Pour potatoes onto baking sheet.
-Place in oven and bake for 15 minutes.
+Place in oven and bake 15 minutes.

 - To same bowl used for potatoes, add green beans and remaining paprika, garlic powder, salt, and pepper.
 Drizzle with olive oil, then mix contents to evenly coat green beans in spices and oil.

 - Remove baking sheet from oven, shift potatoes to half of baking sheet, and add green beans to now-empty half of baking sheet.
 If baking sheet is too small, consider dividing mixture between two baking sheets.
-Place baking sheet in oven to bake potatoes and green beans for 10 minutes.
+Place baking sheet in oven.
+Bake potatoes and green beans 10 minutes.

 - For the green beans: frozen green beans, broccoli, or Brussels sprouts